The Worst Albums By Great Artists

 Elton had done ok with an EP produced by Philly Soul maverick Thom Bell.
 Thom even re-taught Elton how to sing.
 He had been singing FAR out of his register for years.
 That EP is the point where Elton’s singing style completely changed and he started writing for his lower register.

 Even though Mama Can’t Buy You Love was a fair hit (and a pretty good song), Elton was never really happy with the three songs that he released.
-So, when uber-producer Pete Bellotte, he jumped at the chance to record a “real” disco album…but he was really only allowed to add vocals to Pete’s tracks.
+So, when uber-producer Pete Bellotte showed up, he jumped at the chance to record a “real” disco album…but he was really only allowed to add vocals to Pete’s tracks.

 The result is this over-produced disco dreck from the man who brought you many of Donna Summer’s drecky hits.
 One song does not distinguish itself from another except to be worse than the one before.
 Long stretches of bad instrumentals with short bursts of terrible and trite lyrics make this even less of an Elton John album than you think it might be.
 Even listening to pieces of the songs (as I have to do for this review because I refuse to have this album in my iTunes) fills me with a rage that I just can’t describe.
 Elton had done nothing wrong throughout the 70s.
 Why did he deserve this?!